ppotturi/adp-aso-helm-library/README.md

 The following values can optionally be set in the parent chart's `values.yaml` to set the other properties for `namespaceTopics`:

 `owner` property is used to control the ownership of the topic.
 The default value is `yes` and you don't need to provide it if you are creating and owning the topic.
-If you are only creating role assignments for the topic you do not owe, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing topic.
+If you are only creating role assignments for the topic you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing topic.

 ```
 namespaceTopics: